Kanye West Collaborator Pastor Warryn Campbell Is Happy He Revealed Bipolar Disorder

 Kanye West’s former collaborator Warryn Campbell is commending the rap mogul for being open about his mental health diagnosis on his latest album Ye.

 Campbell, the music producer who is married to gospel music singer Erica Campbell, previously worked with West on his second and third studio albums Late Registration and Graduation.
-The album artwork for his eighth studio offering Ye hints at him being bipolar with the words “I hate being bipolar it’s awesome, written in neon green across a mountainous landscape.
+The album artwork for his eighth studio offering Ye hints at him being bipolar with the words “I hate being bipolar it’s awesome,” written in neon green across a mountainous landscape.

 The current pastor of California Worship Center in Los Angeles, California applauded West’s decision to be transparent about his mental health diagnosis.